Mario Roberto Álvarez

 Mario Roberto Álvarez (November 14, 1913 – November 5, 2011) was an Argentine architect.

 Biography

 Early life

 Born Mario Roberto Álvarez Elissamburu in 1913 in the City of Buenos Aires, to Juana Elissamburu and Jerónimo Álvarez.
 He enrolled at the University of Buenos Aires School of Architecture in 1932, and graduated in 1936 with Gold Medal of Honours.
 He married Jorgelina Ortiz de Rozas, and they had two children.

 His first design was in 1937, a public building for the new Medical Center (Hospital Clinic) of the private San Martín Medical Group (located in Buenos Aires, in the northwestern suburb of San Martín).
 In 1938, he was awarded the Ader Scholarship by his alma mater's UBA Faculty of Exact Sciences allowing Álvarez to study and work in Belgium, France, Germany, Italy, the Netherlands and the United Kingdom, during which time he gained experience collaborating on various public housing and public hospital projects.

-Legacy

-Mario Álvarez legacy are his magnificent building designs, his devoted dedication to train his architectural design apprentices, and his support to professional internships in his field in the City of Buenos Aires.